Technology

 3. CDN edge caching with stale-while-revalidate

-1. Server Components to remove client JS
+1. Server Components to eliminate client-side JavaScript

 2. Bundle analysis and tree-shaking rigor